cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/sites_telemetry_settings.md

 It manages read and update operations on Network Settings.

-- Sets telemetry settings for the given site; 'null' values indicate that the setting will be inherited from the parent site.
+- Sets telemetry settings for the given site; *null* values indicate that the setting will be inherited from the parent site.

 ## Example Usage